28 Millennial Spending Statistics for a Better Marketing Strategy

 • 40% of millennials say their favorite online influencer understands them better than their real-life friends.

 The millennial generation’s purchase power is large and growing.
-It’s projected to reach $1.4 trillion by 2020.
+It’s projected to be at over $2.5 trillion in 2023.

 Almost 40% of retail industry leaders say that the biggest concern they have about millennials is their lack of loyalty.